srackham/drake/README.md

 used.

 ### env
+`function env(name: string, value?: any): any;`

-The Drake `env` API function gets and sets the command-line options, task names and variables.
+The Drake `env` API function gets and optionally sets the command-line options, task names and variables.

 Options are keyed by their long option name e.g.  `env("--dry-run")`.
 Command-line flag options are set to `true`.